mdrights/LiveSlak/README.txt

 === Network boot ===

+dhcpwait=<numseconds> => Maximum wait time for the DHCP client to configure a network interface (default: 20 seconds).

-nfsroot=ip.ad.dr.ess:/path/to/liveslak =>defines the IP address of the NFS server, and the path to the extracted content of Slackware Live Edition.
+nfsroot=ip.ad.dr.ess:/path/to/liveslak => defines the IP address
+  of the NFS server, and the path to the extracted content of Slackware Live Edition.